-Lower commodity costs in excess of \$11,000,000, higher pricing and increased efficiencies due to volume in some of our product lines partially offset by higher workers' compensation and group health insurance expense were the primary drivers causing the gross profit percentage increase.
+Lower commodity costs in excess of \$11,000,000, higher pricing and increased efficiencies due to volume in some of our product lines partially offset by higher workers' compensation and group health benefit expense were the primary drivers causing the gross profit percentage increase.
+We presently expect commodity costs to be lower on a year to year comparison basis over the next several quarters; however, commodity costs can be extremely volatile and may be significantly different from what we are presently expecting.
+As we are self incurred for most of our workers compensation costs and group health benefit costs, they may go up or down without notice.
 Total operating expenses decreased \$1,665,000 to \$141,906,000 in fiscal 2009 and as a percentage of sales decreased 1.08 percentage points to 22% of sales in 2009.
 Other general income was \$5,000 this year.
 Other general income of \$375,000 last year primarily consisted of gains on the disposition of assets and insurance gains in our Food Service and Frozen Beverages segments offset by store closing costs in our Restaurant Group segment of \$102,000.
 Marketing expenses decreased .45 percentage points and remained at 11% of sales.
 Controlled spending in our Food Service and Frozen Beverages segments accounted for the overall decline.
 Distribution expenses decreased .75 of a percentage point and remained at 8% of sales due to lower freight and fuel costs.
-Administrative expenses were about 31⁄2% of sales in both years.
+Administrative expenses were about $3\frac{1}{2}$ % of sales in both years.